Timeline of the Syrian civil war (2021): March

 On 9 March, the SOHR reported the death of a Syrian Army lieutenant of the 4th Division after he was targeted by unknown gunmen in the western Daraa country.
 Three Syrian Army soldiers were killed and at least 10 were wounded after clashes erupted on the Idlib front, after militants began to heavily shell Syrian army positions, according to SOHR.

-On 10 March, the UNICEF expressed alarm over the increasing number of families that are in need of humanitarian assistance as the Syria war is about to reach its 10th year mark.
+On 10 March, UNICEF expressed alarm over the increasing number of families that are in need of humanitarian assistance as the Syria war is about to reach its 10th year mark.
 The report by UNICEF suggested that at least 12,000 had either been killed or injured, while displacing million others from school.
 Also, the agency has made an appeal for $1.4 billion for 2021, in order to provide assistance within Syria, as well its neighboring countries.

 Separately, in a new survey conducted by the International Committee of the Red Cross (ICRC) of 1,400 Syrian nationals between the ages of 18 and 25 in Germany and Lebanon, half of the respondents had lost a family member or friends during the war.

 On 11 March, IS militants attacked SDF headquarters in the village of Diban, killing one SDF fighter and wounding another.

 On 12 March, IS launched a surprise attack against pro-government Iranian-backed militias in the Al-Mayadeen desert, resulting in the deaths of 7 militiamen, after the attack IS then burnt the bodies according to SOHR.
 Later in the day, SDF forces backed by coalition helicopters killed 6 IS militants in Deir ez-Zour province.
 Also on the same day, government forces attacked rebel forces with rockets in western Idlib leading to the deaths of 4 members of the 'National Liberation Front' rebel faction.
 Also on 12 March, IS militants broke into the house of an SDF intelligence operative in the Al-Sour area.
 They executed the SDF operative after interrogating him.

 On 13 March, the SOHR reported that IS cells killed 2 SDF soldiers after targeting them with silenced pistols at the Al-Tabqa airport, west of Raqqa.

 On 14 March, SOHR reported that rocket fire targeted an illegal oil market in Al-Hamaran near Jarabulus in Aleppo province, held by Turkish-backed rebels, leaving several civilians wounded and burned out trucks.
 Also on 14 March, IS operatives broke into the house of an SDF fighter north of Raqqa and killed him.
 IS also claimed abducting and executing a Syrian Army soldier near Al-Harak on the same day.

 On 15 March, the United Kingdom announced new sanctions on six Assad government figures, its first autonomous sanctions since leaving the European Union.
-The sanctioned individuals were: foreign minister Faisal Miqdad, government media advisor Luna Al-Shibl, businessmen Yassar Ibrahim and Muhammad Bara’ Al-Qatirji, Major General Malik Aliaa of the Republican Guard, and Major General Zaid Salah of the Syrian Army’s 5th Corps.
+The sanctioned individuals were: foreign minister Faisal Miqdad, government media advisor Luna al-Shibl, businessmen Yassar Ibrahim and Muhammad Bara’ Al-Qatirji, Major General Malik Aliaa of the Republican Guard, and Major General Zaid Salah of the Syrian Army's 5th Corps.